-I'd definitely go through this list in lemlist and add custom intro lines directly in the buddies-to-be section... to make things hyper-personalized.
+I'd definitely go through this list in lemlist and add custom intro lines directly in the lead section... to make things hyper-personalized.

-Once you open buddies-to-be, you will see the "Custom variables" in the top right, and after you click it, just add another variable called Tiramisu.
+Once you open leads, you will see the "Custom variables" in the top right, and after you click it, just add another variable called Tiramisu.

 I use Tiramisu cold email strategy for my intro lines.

-Afterward, I come up with an intro line for every prospect and input it in each buddy in lemlist.
+Afterward, I come up with an intro line for every prospect and input it in each lead in lemlist.
 Yes, every prospect. :)